Expectations (FAE)

 Dear Parent/Guardian:

-A list of the literature that is assigned in Freshmen Academic English this year is presented below.
+A list of the literature that is assigned in ninth grade Academic English this year is presented below.
+Reading remains one of the most important cognitive skills for young (and old) learners.
 One of our goals in college preparatory courses is to introduce students to classics.
 Several titles on the following list are undoubtedly familiar to you.
-Also presented are contemporary options, recognized as strong literature.
+We also recognize that contemporary learners often reject the aged stories because the literature does not relate to their own experiences.
+We have included contemporary options, recognized as strong literature.
 The list is provided for your benefit as well as approval.
 Please write a brief note indicating that your child has shown you the reading list as well as explained what they understand about the syllabus.
 Your signature will indicate that you are familiar with the expected reading for this course as well as the importance of following the online syllabus.

 Respectfully,